electron/electron/docs/api/ipc-renderer.md

 * `arg` (optional)

 Send an event to the main process asynchronously via a `channel`, you can also send arbitrary arguments.
-The main process handles it by listening for the `channel` event with `ipcMain`.
+Arguments will be serialized (json) and hence no functions or prototype chain will be included.
+The main process handles it by listening for the
+`channel` event with `ipcMain`.

 ### `ipcRenderer.sendSync(channel[, arg1][, arg2][, ...])`